 Attention

 Payment is exclusively in cash US dollars.
-Ensure you have bills in good condition — crumpled, torn, or damaged bills are sometimes refused.
-Some agents at the border may request an unofficial "supplement": you can politely refuse.
+Bring clean bills — crumpled, torn, or too damaged bills are sometimes refused.
+Some agents at the border may ask for an unofficial "tip": you can politely refuse.

 E-Arrival Card — mandatory form since July 2024